Id

 {% id %}

+Creates a "unique" identifier each time it is called.
+Each identifier consists only of lowercase letters, and each subsequent call simply increments it by 1 character (ie: 'aaa' -> 'aab' -> 'aac', etc...).
 Identifiers created using this method are not random and therefore will not prevent caching.
 However, if the number of times the id method is called or if the arguments to the id method is changed the identifiers may not be consistent between page loads - which means that you should not rely on identifiers created using this method for styling or for creating sharable links.

-{% id output_to_template? [var, set, or assign]? variable? output_to_template? [= attributes ]? %}
+{% id output_to_template? [[var, set, or assign]? variable]? output_to_template? [= attributes ]? %}

 {% id